-Teaching Assistantships award a stipend for the academic year plus a tuition and fee waiver and a subsidized medical plan.
+Teaching Assistantships award a stipend for the academic year plus a tuition, a fee waiver and a subsidized medical plan.
 Teaching assistants will be expected to perform specific teaching and grading duties.
 Normally this will not exceed teaching 6 credit hours per semester or the academic equivalent.
 Awards are based on academic credentials submitted with the Graduate School application.
 Research Assistantships are sometimes available as well.

 Teaching assistantships (TA-ships) are also subject to the following guidelines

-- .
-TA-ship support for Ph.D. students is normally approved for 8 semesters subject to normal degree progress if entering with a Bachelor’s degree, and 4 semesters if entering with a Master’s degree.
+- TA-ship support for Ph.D. students is normally approved for 8 semesters subject to normal degree progress.
 To get TA-ship support beyond this period requires special semester-by-semester approval by the Graduate Committee.

-- Students being supported by a TA-ship are expected to enroll in at least 6 credits of approved graduate coursework.
+- Students being supported by a TA-ship are expected to enroll in at least 6 credits of approved graduate coursework per semester.
 The courses Grad 701 and Math 899 do not count toward this 6-credit requirement.

 All graduate students holding an assistantship are considered Nevada residents for tuition purposes.
 Non-resident tuition is only waived for the duration of the assistantship.
 To be eligible for an assistantship, students must be admitted to a degree-granting program and be in good academic standing.
 The student must have an overall GPA of at least 3.0 and must be continuously enrolled in at least 6 graduate-level credits (600-700 level courses) throughout the duration of the assistantship.

-State-funded assistantships (GTA/GRA) may be held for a maximum of three (3) years for master’s degree students, and five (5) years for doctoral degree students.
+State-funded assistantships (GTA/GRA) may be held for a maximum of five (5) years for doctoral degree students.